Below are frequently-asked questions regarding the REX Pharmacy Residency program:

-Residents are required to staff the pharmacy every other weekend (8 hour shifts on Saturday and Sunday) in addition to their rotation hours excluding the first two weekends in December to permit attendance at the ASHP Midyear meeting.
+Residents are required to staff the pharmacy every fourth weekend (8 hour shifts on Saturday and Sunday) and one weekday evening each week in addition to their rotation hours excluding the first two weekends in December to permit attendance at the ASHP Midyear meeting.

-Residents will be expected to staff at least two UNC REX minor holidays as defined from Rex policies and procedures.
+Residents will be expected to staff at least two UNC REX minor holidays and two major holidays as defined from Rex policies and procedures.

 Who will I be working with?